 Kushite Dangeil was a very colourful place indeed and it would be interesting to discover how broadly colour was applied to other Kushite sacred structures, palaces, and other complexes.
-What were the criteria used to determine whether a sculpture or structure was coloured?
-Hopefully future
+What were the criteria used to determine whether a sculpture or structure was coloured?14 Hopefully future microscopic polychromy studies of the material will provide more clues as to the appearance of features, both sacred and profane, in the Kushite landscape.

-&lt;sup>13 For further discussion of the excavation of the Kawa rams see Macadam 1955, vol. I, 60, 71.
+13 For further discussion of the excavation of the Kawa rams see Macadam 1955, vol. I, 60, 71.
 For a discussion of the ram in the Ashmolean Museum see Whitehouse 2009, 131-133, though the ram's findspot listed in the latter appears to be at odds with the excavation report placing it on the opposite side of the entryway; regardless the tails are still carved on different sides of the sculptures.